Doctor of Ministry

 The Fuller Doctor of Ministry (DMin) degree program is a learning community encouraging and equipping leaders for mission and ministry in changing times.

 The Doctor of Ministry is a professional degree granted by the School of Theology.
 The DMin degree is designed to serve the needs and ministry goals of pastors, missionaries, mission executives, church leaders, and other ministry leaders.
-The DMin program is distance-learning program, which means that students are able to remain active in their ministry while they complete the components of the degree.
+The DMin program is a distance-learning program, ensuring that students are able to remain active in their ministry while they complete the components of the degree.

 The program of study combines rigorous, theological reflection with theoretical and tested ministry models, applied to the student’s ministry context.
 Courses are taught by experienced professors with proven expertise in developing and sustaining a continually growing ministry.
 The classroom becomes a learning community where students come to share as well as to learn.